Sic4rio/KanTallor/README.md

 # KanTallor IP Sniper

 This script allows you to download files from a webpage based on specified filters.
-It uses the KanTallor IP Sniper by SICARIO.
+It uses the KanTallor IP Sniper.

 ## Installation